3 Reasons Why Going Gray is a Big Freaking Deal

 Really, people, it’s just hair.
 And it’s your hair (or my hair) to do with what we choose.

 Rant over!
-And if you want to see how other silver sisters feel about this transition, check out this post – it’s a doozy!
+And if you want to see how other silver sisters feel about this transition, read The Surprising Truth About Going Gray – it’s a doozy!

 How about you?
 What feelings has going gray unleashed in you?
 I’d love to hear from you in the comments!